emanuelealiverti/svilf/README.md

 Wrappers are written in `R` and provide easy tools to specify different options such as the maximum number of iterations, tolerance, starting values, step size sequence and others.
 All functions provide default configurations.

-The scripts in the folders `APPLICATION` and `SIMULATIONS` reproduce results from the paper, and are are set-up to use `./lib` as the local library folder.